 3. Carefully clear the mouth of any debris that may be obstructing breathing.

-4. Place a resuscitator mask or your hand over the animal's muzzle while holding the mouth shut and neck extended.
+4. Place your hand over the animal's muzzle while holding the mouth shut and extending the neck.
 For small dogs, you can sometimes improvise with a styrofoam cup or other similar item, by placing the opening over the dog's face and poking a large hole in the bottom for you to breathe through.
 Ensure a relatively tight seal around the muzzle.

 5. Blowing into the nostrils, give 2-3 breaths and watch for a rise in the chest.
 If you do not see a rise in the chest, reposition the neck or search for airway obstruction.

-6. If you believe there is an airway obstruction that you cannot see, turn the dogs upside down, with the back against your chest.
-Give 5 sharp thrusts to the abdomen to try and expel any object (this maneuver can be difficult to do in large dogs!).
+6. If you believe there is an airway obstruction that you cannot see, turn the dog upside down, with the back against your chest.
+Give 5 sharp thrusts to the abdomen to try and expel any object (this maneuver can be difficult to do in large dogs and you will need assistance).

 7. For rescue breathing, provide 20 breaths per minute.

-8. If the animal fails to breathe on its own, you may attempt an acupressure maneuver.
-Press firmly with your fingernail or other sharp object in the space just beneath the nose on the upper lip (nasal philtrum).
+8. If the dog fails to breathe on his own, you may attempt an acupressure maneuver.
+Press firmly with your fingernail or other hard object in the space just beneath the nose on the upper lip (nasal philtrum).
 Maintain the pressure for 10-30 seconds.

 What if the dog requires CPR?

-After you have established an airway and begun rescue breathing, if there are still no obvious signs of life you should attempt cardiac compressions.
+After you have established an airway and begun rescue breathing, if there are still no obvious signs of life you should attempt chest compressions.

 1. Make sure there is no major bleeding.
 If there is bleeding, have an assistant manage the bleeding (see below) while you perform CPR.

-2. If possible, lay the dog on its right side.
+2. If possible, lay the dog on his right side.

 4. Bend the left forearm and note the location where the elbow touches the chest.
 This is close to the middle of the rib cage.

-5. Placing one hand on each side of the chest in the middle of the rib cage, vigorously compress the chest 3-5 times followed by 2 rescue breaths.
-The rate should be about 3 compressions every 2 seconds.
+5. Placing one hand on each side of the chest in the middle of the rib cage, vigorously compress the chest 100-120 times per minute.
+For small dogs (under 10 pounds), use one hand to compress the chest from both sides by putting your fingers on one side and your thumb on the other side of the chest.
+The rate should be about 30 compressions for every 2 breaths.

 What is the specific first aid for some of the more common emergencies?

-Once you have followed A, B, C above, if the bleeding is still severe, try to stop it.
+Blood loss.
+Once you have followed A, B, C above, if the bleeding is severe, try to stop it.
 If bleeding is from a cut pad or paw, apply a dressing using a piece of absorbent bandage or clothing.
-If the bleeding persists and is soaking through the bandage, don't waste any more time, since this is a medical emergency.
+If the bleeding persists and is soaking through the bandage, do not waste any more time, and get to your veterinarian, since this is a medical emergency.
 Most bleeding wounds will require medical or surgical treatment.
-If the wounds are treated within four (4) hours, they can often be sutured.
+If the wounds are treated within four hours, they can often be sutured.
 Deep cuts treated after four hours have increased risk of infection and complication, and require more extensive surgery.

+Burns and scalds.
 Cool the burned area with cold water as quickly as possible.
 Cover the burned area with damp towels.
-If the injury is due to a caustic substance, rinse with cold water for fifteen (15) minutes and contact your veterinarian for further advice.
+If the injury is due to a caustic substance, rinse with cold water for 15 minutes and contact your veterinarian for further advice.
 Animals that have been exposed to heat or smoke from a fire should be offered water as soon as the situation is stable.

+Eye injuries.
 Injuries to the eye are always very painful and can threaten the eyesight.
-If a foreign body (grass awn, stick, etc.) can be seen, it may be possible to remove it by gently rinsing the eye with eyewash or contact lens saline solution.
+If a foreign body (grass awn, stick, hair, etc.) can be seen, it may be possible to remove it by gently rinsing the eye with eyewash or contact lens saline solution (be sure to check that there are no other ingredients and it is ONLY saline solution).
 Do not allow the dog to rub the eye, either with its paws or against the furniture or carpet.
 Seek veterinary advice as soon as possible.

+Seizures.
 Seizures can be due to many causes.
-These range from eclampsia (milk fever in a nursing mother) to epilepsy.
+These include eclampsia (milk fever in a nursing mother), toxicities, and epilepsy.
 If due to eclampsia, remove the puppies from the mother immediately.
 All dogs that are seizuring or have had a recent seizure should be kept in a dark, quiet, confined area until medical help can be sought.
+DO NOT reach into your dog's mouth; they will not swallow their tongue, but you will get bit.
 Contact your veterinarian immediately.

+Heat stroke.
 This most commonly occurs in hot weather when dogs are left in cars without adequate ventilation.
 Body temperature rises dramatically.
 Initial clinical signs include excessive panting and obvious distress, but can quickly progress to coma and death.
 Reduce the pet's body temperature as quickly as possible using cool water and keep the dog wet during transport to the veterinarian.
-Keep the car windows open.
-Evaporation will help reduce body temperature.
+Keep the car windows open, as evaporation will help reduce body temperature.
 Avoid using ice or ice water because this may drop the temperature too quickly and cause additional complications.

-As a final note, after being involved in an emergency or accident, it is important that you take your dog for a veterinary examination as soon as possible, even if it appears to have recovered fully.
+After being involved in an emergency or accident, it is important that you take your dog for a veterinary examination as soon as possible, even if he appears to have recovered fully.